Discoverse FAQ

 Q: What is the big deal about the USS Shenzhou?
 I like the design.

 A: I agree that the design of the Shenzhou looks okay.
 And totally credible next to the Sovereign class.
-We could use it for Star Trek Picard right away.
+It could have been used for Star Trek Picard.
 But 23rd century?
 No way!
 The ship has all the typical design features of the 24th century, and none of the 23rd century, except perhaps the deflector dish.
-The Shenzhou is symptomatic of an attitude in the production design of Discovery that most elements (if they were not altered beyond recognition anyway, like the Klingons) are nothing more than "generic" Star Trek.
+The Shenzhou is symptomatic of an attitude in the production design of Discovery that most elements (if they were not altered beyond recognition anyway, like the Klingons) are nothing more than "generic" and "undated" Star Trek.
 The lines of the Shenzhou were ripped from another era, its bridge windows from another universe.
 And it was scaled to an unreasonable length of well over 400m.

 Q: Can't you just let the people in charge make a new series without complaining about ship sizes once again?